-About the Art The Mimbres, an ancient Native American people, are part of the cultural history of the American Southwest.
+About the Art *Please note that the Mimbres pottery collection is not currently on display.
+The Mimbres, an ancient Native American people, are part of the cultural history of the American Southwest.
 They lived in the desert valleys of southwestern New Mexico along small rivers flowing from the surrounding mountains and in parts of Arizona and northern Mexico.
 For a relatively short period—from A.D.
-850 to 1150—they made astonishingly beautiful pottery, including black-on-white bowls on which they drew the world around them as they conceived it.
-They drew each other hunting, gambling,…
+850 to 1150—they made astonishingly beautiful pottery, including black-on-white bowls on which they drew the world…

 Every May the Minnesota Potters of the Upper St. Croix Valley host a colossal ceramics event.
 The St. Croix Valley Pottery Tour brings in a plethora of ceramists, shoppers, and sightseers to peruse wares, visit studios, and enjoy the atmosphere of a spring celebration.
 2017 marks the twenty-fifth anniversary year of this now beloved ritual.